uixmat/onborda/README.md

 npm unlink onborda
 ```

 If you already have the published package installed in your project, the symlink will take precedence over the published package.
-Ensure to push changes to this repo before pushing changes to your project.
+Ensure to push changes to this package before pushing changes to your project.

 Now you can make changes to the package and see them reflected in your Next.js project.
-The package must be build after every change to see the changes in your Next.js project.
+The package must be built after every change to see the changes in your Next.js project.
 ```bash
 # Build the package
 npm run build